jouwana/BECompiler/README.md

 - Install Ocaml by following https://fdopen.github.io/opam-repository-mingw/installation/
 - Intall utop. lsp-ocaml-server and dune packages.
 - Install Ocaml Platform Extenstion in VSCode.
+- Clone the [BackEnd Repo](https://github.com/RazanDally/BECompiler/) and run it locally

 ## How To Run